hsnshirzad/FutureLearn/README.md

 - **readr**: Used for reading and importing datasets efficiently.
 - **dplyr**: Utilized for data manipulation and transformation tasks.
 - **ggplot2**: Employed for creating informative and visually appealing plots and figures.
-- **extrafont**: Included for enhanced font support in the generated plots.

 ## Installation